idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Executioner style=font-size:125%

 The `SweepUpdate` executioner is used for the CMFD acceleration. `SweepUpdate` is a special Richardson executioner for performing source iteration with a transport sweeper.
 This source iteration can be accelerated by turning on `cmfd_acceleration` which invokes the CMFD solve where the low order diffusion equation is solved with a convection closure term to make the diffusion system and the transport system consistent.
-`richardson_rel_tol` or `richardson_abs_tol` is the tolerance used to check the convergence of the Richardson iteration. `richardson_max_its` is the maximum number iterations allowed for Richardson iterations.
+`richardson_rel_tol` or `richardson_abs_tol` is the tolerance used to check the convergence of the Richardson iteration. `richardson_max_its` is the maximum number of iterations allowed for Richardson iterations.
 These parameters are controlled by the corresponding variables given in +Input parameters+.
 If `richardson_postprocessor` is specified, its `PostProcessor` value is used as the convergence metric.
 Otherwise Griffin uses the L2 norm difference of the angular flux solution between successive Richardson iterations, which is added to `richardson_postprocessor` with the name of `flux_error` internally. `richardson_rel_tol` is the tolerance for the ratio of the `richardson_postprocessor` value of the current iteration to that of the first iteration.
 `richardson_value` is for the console output purpose to show the history of `PostProcessor` values over Richardson iterations, and it is set to be `eigenvalue`.
 `inner_solve_type` is about the way to perform the inner solve of the Richardson iteration.
 There are three options: `none`, `SI` and `GMRes`. `none` is just a direct transport operator inversion per residual evaluation, while scattering source is updated together for `SI` and `GMRes` per residual evaluation.
 The latter two options involve more number of transport sweeps per residual evaluation than `none`, leading to the reduction of the number of residual evaluations and possibly the total run time.
 For `GMRes`, the scattering source effect is accounted for at once by performing the GMRes iterations and `max_inner_its` is the maximum number of GMRes iterations.
 For `SI`, the scattering source effect is accounted for by performing source iterations and `max_inner_its` is the maximum number of source iterations.